StefanKelm/cyberchef-recipes/Gootkit/README.md

 ## Recipe input

 This recipe takes as input a Registry Key from an infected system as exported by, e.g., ```regedit```.
-In the following example that would be the file ```acfbbcbefecadce.reg``` which looks something like:
+In the following example that would be the file ```acfbbcbefecadce.reg``` (available for download above) which looks something like:

 ```
 Windows Registry Editor Version 5.00